-Students should wear appropriate clothing at all times.
-While fashions change, the reason for attending school does not change.
-Students are in school to learn, and clothing should not disrupt the learning environment.
-Any fashion (dress, accessory, or hairstyle) which disrupts the educational process, or presents a safety risk will not be permitted and the student may be removed from the educational setting until appropriate clothing can be secured.
+Any fashion (dress, accessory, or hairstyle) that disrupts the educational process or presents a safety risk will not be permitted and the student may be removed from the educational setting.
 Personal expression is permitted within certain guidelines.
-The final decision in any situation involving inappropriate attire may rest with the building administrators.

 The following styles or manners of dress are prohibited in school and at all related functions: